Feline Heart Disease

 If the heart disease is a congenital one where the heart valves are not formed correctly and it is picked up early in the cats life, it may be able to be operated on to correct the fault.

-Heart murmurs
+Heart Murmurs

-Another form of heart disease is what is known as a heart murmur.
+Another form of cat heart disease is what is known as a heart murmur.
 This is the term given when the valves of the heart do not close properly causing the blood flow to be less efficient..

 Heart murmurs are normally found in older cats, as the heart muscle becomes weaker or a thickening of the valve occurs.
 However many kittens are also born with a heart murmur but it usually corrects itself during the first 12 weeks of life as their bodies continue to develop, closing up the valves.

-Heart murmurs are normally detected by the vet during regular checkups, as there are often no physical symptoms.
+Heart murmurs are normally detected by the vet during regular check-ups, as there are often no physical symptoms.

 The vet will detect a swishing sound when they listen to the heart using a stethoscope and may notice an unusual rapid or irregular heart beat.